BenWilliams7/portland_mtg_2/README.md

 Users can add events to specific calendar days.
 Non-Users can see the calendar but cannot add or edit.
 Admin has full control.

 ### Next Steps
 Having sort and color coding, hosting the website on Heroku, and having a notes section for user feedback.
 The step after that would be to implement web scraping (Nokogiri?).
+AJAX for quick access to info.
 I've looked into it and have made fledgling attempts.
 The calendar can interpret JSON, so the framework is in place for this implementation.

+###notes:

+strftime (method for user friendly)